Driver Killed In a Tesla Crash Using Autopilot Ignored At Least 7 Safety Warnings

 I realize this isn't a fancy Tesla, but I think it is worth considering!

+So, by your argument, if I was ever in an accident it would automatically be my fault because I drive a stick shift that requires you to drive with one hand regularly?

+While many safety organizations agree that 2 handed driving is the safest way, there is no law that says you have to.

-Ignored 1 warning repeated, not 7 different ones (Score:2)
+Ignored 1 warning repeated, not 7 different ones (Score:3)

 With current technology, people are trained to ignore meaningless errors.